AboSalaah/Logs-Analysis/README.md

 Logs Analysis requires the following to run:

-* [VirtualBox](https://www.virtualbox.org/wiki/Downloads) the software that actually runs the virtual machine
+* [VirtualBox](https://www.virtualbox.org/wiki/Downloads) the software that actually runs the virtual machine.
-* [Vagrant](https://www.vagrantup.com/downloads.html) is the software that configures the VM and lets you share files between your host computer and the VM's filesystem
+* [Vagrant](https://www.vagrantup.com/downloads.html) is the software that configures the VM and lets you share files between your host computer and the VM's filesystem.
 * [VM configuration](https://github.com/udacity/fullstack-nanodegree-vm)
 * [News Data](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) the data the project operates on.

-After the installation, change to a folder called vagrant inside the VM configuration directory
+* After the installation, change to a folder called vagrant inside the VM configuration directory.

 ```
 $ cd ../VM configuration director/vagrant
 ```
-* Start the virtual machine
+* Start the virtual machine.
 ```
 $ vagrant up
 ```
 This will cause Vagrant to download the Linux operating system and install it.

-* run ```vagrant ssh``` to log in to your newly installed Linux VM
+* run ```vagrant ssh``` to log in to your newly installed Linux VM.
 ```
 $ vagrant ssh
 ```
 * Unzip the **News Data** file after downloading it.
 The file inside is called **newsdata.sql**.
 Put this file into the **vagrant** directory, which is shared with your virtual machine.

-* Load the site's data into your local database
+* Load the site's data into your local database.
 ```
 $ cd ../vagrant
 $ psql -d news -f newsdata.sql